Order of the Garter

 Every June, the Knights of the Garter gather at Windsor Castle, where new knights take the oath and are invested with the insignia.
-Then there is a luncheon held in the Waterloo Chamber, after which the knights process to a service in St. George’s Chapel.
+Both men and women are awarded.
+Following the investiture, a luncheon is held in the Waterloo Chamber, after which the knights process to a service in St. George’s Chapel.

-The Garter outfit consists of blue velvet robes and black velvet hats with white feathers.
+The Garter outfit consists of blue velvet robes and black velvet hats with large white feathers.
 The Queen, as Sovereign of the Order, attends the service along with other members of the Royal family.
-Other royals vested with the order are the Duke of Edinburgh, the Prince of Wales, and The Princess Royal.
+Other royals vested with the order are the Duke of Edinburgh, the Duke of Cambridge, the Prince of Wales, and The Princess Royal.
 [Top]

 Motto: Nemo me impune lacessit (No one harms me with impunity)